F3dai/f3dai.github.io/_posts/2020-06-10-Nax-TryHackMe.md

 We get an image, let's download and inspect it.
 I try a few commands to see if there is any steganography involved.
 Some possible tools for inspecting steganography are:

-Strings
+- Strings
-Steghide
+- Steghide
-Exiftool
+- Exiftool
-Stegsolve
+- Stegsolve
-Exiv2
+- Exiv2
-Binwalk
+- Binwalk
-Zsteg
+- Zsteg
-Foremost
+- Foremost

-And there are plenty more depending on the challenge you are facing.
+There are plenty more depending on the challenge you are facing.
 Since the first question of the TryHackMe challenge is "What hidden file did you find?", I will try and see if there are any hidden files in this image.

-Running exiftools revealed a lot of metadata about the image such as the creator, but I had some trouble finding anything so I resorted to using online tools.
+Running exiftools revealed a lot of metadata about the image such as the creator, but I had some trouble finding anything interesting so I resorted to using online tools.

 Please refer to this website for linux tools and stego web tools: